 The Elections and Plebiscites Act requires that proper records of all election financial transactions be maintained.
 The Official Agent must record and report all monetary and non-monetary contributions as well as the names and addresses of those who contributed more than $100 to a campaign, and all election expenses.

 Once submitted, the Candidate’s Financial Report becomes a public document.

-The $200 nomination deposit will be returned to Candidates whose Official Agents file a complete and accurate Candidate’s Financial Report within the 60-day deadline.
+The $200 nomination deposit will be returned to candidates whose Official Agents file a complete and accurate Candidate’s Financial Report within the 60-business-day deadline.

 - provided to the Chief Electoral Officer to be deposited into the GNWT’s Consolidated Revenue Fund

-Candidates must report any surplus funds and indicate their chosen option for disposal of these funds in Section 6 of the Candidate’s Financial Report.
+Candidates must report any surplus funds and indicate their chosen option for disposal of these funds in Section Seven of the Candidate’s Financial Report.

 Surplus contributions that are donated to a charity are NOT eligible for tax benefits.

 Election campaigns sometimes cost more than anticipated.
 Candidates have two options for reducing a campaign deficit: